 It is another important step towards creating a world-leading system of death investigation and patient safety improvement, with every death in England and Wales that is not reported to a Coroner being scrutinised by an independent medical examiner.

 Crucially it will also give all bereaved families the opportunity to ask questions or raise concerns about the care of a loved one.

 What are medical examiners?
-Medical examiners will be part of a national network of specifically trained independent senior doctors (from any specialty).
-Overseen by a National Medical Examiner, they will scrutinise all deaths that do not fall under the coroner’s jurisdiction across a local area.
+Medical examiners are part of a national network of specially trained independent senior doctors from any specialty.
+Overseen by the National Medical Examiner, they scrutinise all deaths that do not fall under the coroner’s jurisdiction.